SenseLogic/PENDOWN/README.md

 The classical solution for that problem is generally to use a HTML preprocessor which provides us with a more concise syntax.

-On one hand, you have redactional preprocessors like Markdown or Creole, which allow you to write the textual content in plain text, without requiring any prior HTML knowledge at all.
+On one hand, we have redactional preprocessors like Markdown or Creole, which allow us to write the textual content in plain text, without requiring any prior HTML knowledge at all.

-That's nice, but unfortunately the text presentation can't be freely adapted, by design, unless you resign yourself to use standard HTML tags where needed.
+That's nice, but unfortunately the text presentation can't be freely adapted, by design, unless we resign ourselves to use standard HTML tags where needed.

-On the other hand, you have templating preprocessors like Jade or Slim, which have absolutely no limitations at all, as they are actually true and complete alternatives to HTML, but with a much lighter syntax using the tag indentation to automatically close the blocks for you.
+On the other hand, we have templating preprocessors like Jade or Slim, which have absolutely no limitations at all, as they are actually true and complete alternatives to HTML, but with a much lighter syntax using the tag indentation to automatically close the blocks for us.

-They are very useful if you want to build HTML pages for different parts for a dynamic website, but not really convenient if all you want is to write their textual content.
+They are very useful if we want to build HTML pages for a dynamic website, but not really convenient if all we want is to write their textual content.

 After having used both kinds of tools, I've finally come to realize that what I really needed was a redactional preprocessor, like
 Markdown, but which integrates the text presentation as a core feature.